-It was observed that due to lack of awareness of the CM Project, many people have dumped not only empty agrochemical glass bottles into the barrels but also other kinds of bottles, polythene bags, and many other household wastes.
+It was observed that due to lack of awareness of the CM project, many people have dumped not only empty agrochemical glass bottles into the barrels but also other kinds of bottles, polythene bags, and many other household wastes.
 However, the composition of the content was up to the standards at the places under observation of pesticide dealers and traders.
-The CropLife has made arrangements to coordinate with Ministry of Environment, Department of Agriculture, and the private sector industries to manage the disposal of both large and small containers.
+The Croplife has made arrangements to coordinate with ministry of environment, department of agriculture and the private sector industries to manage the disposal of both large and small containers.

-The awareness programs conducted for the industry personals, dealers, and relevant officers were effective as all the people interviewed are well aware about the project.
-Some of the farmers who have not attended the training sessions are not aware about the objectives of the project.
-However, the sticker displayed on the barrels and attractive posters at collecting centers give information to common people about the project.
+The awareness programs conducted for the industry personals, dealers, and relevant officers were effective as all the people interviewed are well aware of the project.
+Some of the farmers who have not attended the training sessions are not aware of the objectives of the project.
+However, the sticker displayed on the barrels and attractive posters at collecting centers gives information to common people about the project.

 It was observed that all agrochemical companies have effectively integrated to initialize and implement project activities.
 Furthermore, in some areas, farmer organizations and agricultural officers of both central government and provincial councils have also integrated to implement the program.
 Almost all of the traders express that it is not possible to control putting other things into the collection of glass bottles.
-Therefore, still the pesticide dealers believe that a particular pricing mechanism for empty bottles may be more effective as the present collecting mechanism has to bear the costs of collecting irrelevant glass wastes of the households.
+Therefore, still, the pesticide dealers believe that a particular pricing mechanism for empty bottles may be more effective as the present collecting mechanism has to bear the costs of collecting irrelevant glass wastes of the households.

-The officers of the Department of Agriculture and Department of Agrarian Services believe that the CM project should be incorporated with existing government programs of agricultural development.
-Integrated approach may reduce the burden of project proponents (CropLife) and the end users of the collection.
+The officers of the department of agriculture and department of agrarian services believe that the CM project should be incorporated with existing government programs of agricultural development.
+Integrated approach may reduce the burden of project proponents (Croplife) and the end users of the collection.